uw-ssec/codeuw/README.md

     - **L3**: A step up from L3, likely to take about a week.
 This type will be either higher coding complexity or have broader scope (ie. multiple modules).
 - Assign the task to yourself.
 The expectation is that you'll complete the task within the expected timeline (per level) so make sure you'll be able to devote a few hours a day to this.
 - Email the the task owner (SSEC engineer) to let them know you'll be working on this and to ask any initial questions/clarifications

+## Working on a task

+It may be helpful to review [this tutorial]((https://www.dataschool.io/how-to-contribute-on-github/) on how to contribute to open source projects.
+A typical task workflow is:

+- [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the code repository specified in the task and [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) it locally.
+- Review the repo's README.md and CONTRIBUTING.md files to understand what is required to run and modify this code.
+- Create a branch in your local repo to implement the task.
+- Commit your changes to the branch and push it to the remote repo.
+- Create a pull request, adding the task owner as the reviewer.